aspose-words/Aspose.Words-Documentation/net/getting-started/features/supported-features-on-document-save/save-in-the-opendocument-text-odt-ott-format/footnotes-and-endnote-features-opendocument-export/_index.md

 title: Footnotes an Endnote Features Supported on OpenDocument Export – Aspose.Words for .NET
 articleTitle: Footnotes an Endnote Features Supported on OpenDocument Export
 linktitle: Footnotes an Endnote Features Supported on OpenDocument Export
-description: "Export to ODT format using footnote an endnote saving features."
+description: "Export to ODT format using footnote an endnote saving features using C#."
 type: docs
 weight: 60
 url: /net/footnotes-and-endnote-features-opendocument-export/